thegooddocsproject/website-hugo/content/en/glossaries/roadmap.md

 **Challenge**
 Building and maintaining a non-trivial glossary is difficult.
 It typically requires rallying and continued engagement from many stakeholders.
 However, if we have a sharable glossary framework, and access to an authoritative glossary, we can search our website for glossary terms.

+Example use of a script to build a glossary:

 ```
 build-glossary
   --source https://my-standards.org/glossary \